OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

     Infrastructure > Hosts

-And clicking on the desired OpenNebula Host, the following information is available under Attributes section
+And clicking on the desired OpenNebula Host, the following information is available under NSX tab

 .. figure:: /images/nsx_autodiscover_01.png
     :align: center